adrianmateoc/the-clean-coder/Chapter14.md

 All of this is idealized and hypothetical.
 The reality is that most companies do not provide technical supervision and that is a problem since it is the most important thing.

+**CRAFTSMANSHIP**

+An artisan is a professional and craftsmanship is the mentality of a professional.
+Being a craftsman is transmitted from one person to another.

+- CONVINCING PEOPLE

+You can't convince people to be craftsmen.
+To do it you have to be observable.
+You must act as a role model.
+You become a craftsman first, and let your craftsmanship show.
+Then just let the meme do the rest of the work.